 Update: Registered Nutritionist Laura Thomas of Don’t Salt My Game recently published two short episodes about Intuitive Eating.
 The first What the Eff is the Deal With Intutive Eating? is a great, bullshit-free primer that clear explains what it is and what it is not, how to get started and what disordered eating is.
 In the second episodeWill Intuitive Eating Help Me Lose Weight + Other FAQs tackles some great questions, including what if you don’t experience regular hunger & fullness cues?
 I also really loved her previous interview, The Inside Scoop on Intuitive Eating w/ Evelyn Tribole, Co-Author of Intuitive Eating.

 The Done Bingeing Podcast – This is a practical and compassionate podcast by Martha Ayim.
 She was a secret binge eater for over 30 years, to the point of having her jaw wired at one point.
 I was in a bleak and desperate place when I found Martha’s work last year and she gave me a lot of hope.
-While there are a lot of great podcasts out there that deal with eating issues and non-diet approaches, I’m often in a different demographic to the hosts so I can’t quite connect.
+While there are a lot of great podcasts out there that deal with eating issues and non-diet approaches, I’m often in a different demographic or in a larger body size to the hosts so I can’t always quite connect.
 Martha was the first person I’d ever come across with a similar severity and duration of binge history, only she’d managed to find a way forward and now generously shares a lot of great information.

 If you go right back to Episode 1 and listen chronologically, she guides you through a process, step by step.
 There’s also a transcript in the show notes of each episode if you prefer to read your way through.